 This area is home to the Japanese American Museum of San Jose.
 This museum moved to a new building in 2010 and holds

 the most important historical data of the Japanese American.
 You cannot leave without coming here.

-From here, you may want to check out the San Jose Taiko and Shueido Manju shop.
-Learn of how their Manju requested
+From here, you may want to check out Shueido Manju shop.

-Go and feast your eyes on the Bei Bussan founded in San Francisco in 1902 by Dave Tatsumo and changed its location
+Go to Nichi Bei Bussan founded in San Francisco in 1902 by Dave Tatsumo and moved its location to San Jose.

 Visit the Cathedral Basilica of St. Joseph if you love architecture.
 It stands in the center of the city as a unique